Genivia/ugrep/README.md

                   only.

            --json Output  file  matches in JSON.
-When option -H, -n, -k, or -b is used additional JSON properties are  output.
-See  also  option --format.
+When option -H, -n, -k, or -b is used additional values are output.
+See also the --format and -u options.

            -K NUM1[,NUM2], --range=NUM1[,NUM2]
                   Start  searching  at  line NUM1 and end at line NUM2 when speci-